watersalesman/BeastQuest/index.md

 features have to be implemented from scratch.
 The following features are not available at the moment:
 * Timeout specification
-* Callback interface
 * Streaming requests
 * Cookie support
 * Proxy support
-* SSL verification

 But the following features are supported!
 * GET, POST, DELETE, PUT, and PATCH requests
-* SSL/TLS requests
+* SSL/TLS requests (with or without verification)
 * Asynchronous requests
+* Callback interface
 * Custom request headers/body
 * Url encoded parameters
 * Simple POST forms